 - Musical interlude: Amanda Palmer

-- “As If to Demonstrate an Eclipse” by Billy Collins, read by Chick Nice
+- “As If to Demonstrate an Eclipse” by Billy Collins, read by Chuck Nice

 - “Achieving Perspective” by Pattiann Rogers, read by David Byrne